nunchuk-io/docs/e2ee-multisig.md

 # E2EE for distributed Bitcoin multisig transactions
 This document specifies how Bitcoin transactions can be integrated into the [Matrix](https://matrix.org/) messaging system, which makes it possible to coordinate multisig transactions in an end-to-end-encrypted manner.

 Matrix is an open standard and communication protocol for real-time communication.
-Matrix has end-to-end-encryption support for both one-on-one and group chats, thanks to its [Olm and Megolm protocols](https://matrix.org/docs/guides/end-to-end-encryption-implementation-guide).
+Matrix supports end-to-end-encryption (E2EE) for both one-on-one and group chats, thanks to its [Olm and Megolm protocols](https://matrix.org/docs/guides/end-to-end-encryption-implementation-guide).

 Matrix clients that follow the same schema can construct Bitcoin transactions across different Matrix federations.